milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 For translations of this statement into other languages, please visit https://docs.github.com/ and select a language from the drop-down menu under “English.”

-Did this doc help you?
-Privacy policy
+Did this doc help you?Privacy policy

 Help us make these docs great!

 All GitHub docs are open source.
 See something that's wrong or unclear?
 Submit a pull request.

 Make a contribution

 Or, learn how to contribute.

 Still need help?
- Ask the GitHub community  Contact support
+Ask the GitHub communityContact support
 © 2021 GitHub, Inc.
 Terms
 Privacy